Juraj Haulik: Life

 He was succeeded as ban by the Hungarian Franz Haller.
 Haller was brought in to carry on Magyarization in Croatia, which included the banning of the then Croatian banner name: Illyrians.
 A protest by the Croatian People's Party in 1845 was put out violently by Haller, leaving thirteen protestors dead, and ending his time as ban.
 Haulik was again called upon to take up the post.

 During this term, the Croatian language was made official in the Kingdom of Croatia-Slavonia in 1847.
-In 1848, in the midst of revolutions in the Austro-Hungarian Empire, military man Josip Jelačić was proclaimed ban to counter Hungarian aims of revoking Croatian autonomy.
+In 1848, in the midst of revolutions in the Austro-Hungarian Empire, military man Josip Jelačić was proclaimed ban, terminating union with Hungary and advocating for Croatian autonomy.

 Some further autonomy did materialize for Croatia in the following years, as Haulik was proclaimed the first archbishop and metropolitan of Zagreb in 1852.
 With this, the Catholic Church in Croatia became independent from Hungary.
-In 1856 he was also named cardinal.
+In 1856 he was also named Cardinal.
 He carried on in these posts until his death in 1869.

 While he was an ethnic Slovak, he said of his background: I was born a Slovak, but I will die a Croat.
 In 1999, Croatia and Slovakia put out a joint-issue stamp featuring Haulik.